Why do schools get fined when football fans storm the field?

 The policy says a $50,000 fine is levied for the first offense, $100,000 for the second, and $250,000 for the third offense and those after.

 Very few schools have incurred a full $250,000 fine from the SEC.
-The most recent fine that large came last year, when Kentucky violated the access to competition area policy after a 20-13 victory over Florida.
+The most recent fine largely came last year when Kentucky violated the access to competition area policy after a 20-13 victory over Florida.

 A 2021 SEC report stated just four schools in the conference haven’t been fined for fans storming the field.
 Those schools are Alabama, Florida, Georgia, and Mississippi State.